6 min read

 Why Terminal Alignment Matters

-A concrete example: an IDE might show you a type error from its own language server before you've even saved the file.
-Meanwhile, the agent is working from the actual compiler's output, which might present the error differently or flag additional issues.
+IDEs provide tremendous value for hands-on coding: intelligent autocomplete, integrated debugging, and visual navigation.
+But in agentic workflows, where you're overseeing rather than typing, the IDE's interpretation layer creates a gap between what you see and what the agent works from.
+An IDE might show you a type error from its language server before you've saved the file, while the agent is working from actual compiler output that presents the error differently.
 When these versions diverge, you lose the tight feedback loop that makes oversight effective.

-The terminal shows the compiler's actual words, the toolchain's actual behavior, and the system's real state.
-This is the source of truth your agents work from.
+The terminal shows you the compiler's actual words and the system's real state, which is the source of truth your agents work from.
 When you work in the same environment, you eliminate translation overhead.
-You see what the agent sees.
-You understand its choices.
-You catch its drift the moment it begins.
+You understand the agent's choices and catch its drift the moment it begins.
+In kitchen terms, this is the pass: truth hits the counter before anything moves forward.

-You move between them the way a chef moves between the pass and the line.
-You see the agent hit an error.
-You open the file.
-You understand the context.
-You decide whether to redirect or step in.
+A simple setup works: two panes, with the agent's session on the left showing every command and retry, and your editor on the right.
+You move between them the way a chef moves between the pass and the line, watching the agent hit an error, opening the file, understanding the context, deciding whether to redirect or step in.

 Example: you ask the agent to run the test suite.
 A few seconds later, a Rust compiler error hits the left pane: